2. Bend the bar!

 That’s one of the first things people told me at the gym in 2008 when I laid down to bench.
 It bothered me.
 I thought, I can’t bend the damn bar why do they keep telling me that??

-bend the bar in the 3 main lifts.
+As time went by, I began to understand why they insisted.
+And now, after thousands of workouts, I think I’m ready to explain why you need to bend the bar in the 3 main lifts.
 And how it’ll help you get stronger when you combine it with proper kinetic linking.

-1. Bench press
+2. Bench press

 •You want to squeeze the bar as hard as you can, then supinate by turning your elbows inwards.
 The internal rotation will force your elbows to stay tucked in.
 Keep your traps down and squeeze your scapulas together before you unrack the weight.

-•Arch your back.
+• Arch your back.
 You want to create something similar to a decline bench leverage.
 There are people who set up the same way, stay super tight and don’t arch their back.
 Personally, I try to.
 But I’m not that flexible.
 I’d say I take away a couple of inches at best from my bar path.
-If you’re getting lower back pain from arching too hard, flex your glutes as well.
-Don’t forget, you want to be super tight everywhere.
-The less comfortable you are, the better you’re doing it.
-Unless you’re one of those super flexible people.
-In that case, lucky you.

-•I like to place my feet back and stay on my toes, it gives me great tension.
+• I like to place my feet back and stay on my toes, it gives me great tension.
 Some people keep the feet flat, others flat and spread them.
 And others back but squeeze the bench between their legs.
 Whatever you choose, they need to be as tight as possible.
 If your upper body is tight and your legs loose, you’re breaking the kinetic chain.

 You also want to push back with your legs.
 Have that wave start from the ground and travel through your body towards your chest and ultimately your press and lockout.